 “Workman has provided priceless insight with his book which should be studied top-to-bottom by anyone looking to make their living in the business.”
 Blabbermouth.net

-As the music business continues to go through many dramatic changes, music groups are quickly discovering that in order to build and sustain a successful career they must stay on the road and do as many shows possible each year.
+As the music business continues to go through many dramatic changes, music groups are quickly discovering that to build and sustain a successful career, they must stay on the road and do as many shows as possible each year.
 Because of this, skilled tour managers for music groups are now needed more than ever.